Master of Nursing

 - Academic results in university including GPA calculated on a 4.0 scale;

-- Results of public examination or the equivalent (Form AS811); and
+- Result slips of public examination or the equivalent; and

 - Suitable applicants may be invited to attend interviews.